Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Union of Writers of the USSR- organization of professional writers of the USSR.

-The union replaced all the organizations of writers that existed before: both united on some kind of ideological or aesthetic platform (RAPP, "Pass"), and performing the function of writers' trade unions (All-Russian Union of Writers, Vseroskomdram).
+The union replaced all previously existing organizations of writers: both those united on some ideological or aesthetic platform (RAPP, “Pereval”), and those performing the function of writers’ trade unions (All-Russian Union of Writers, All-Roskomdram).

-From the Charter of the Union of Writers in the edition of 1934 (the charter was repeatedly edited and changed): “The Union of Soviet Writers sets as its general goal the creation of works of high artistic value, saturated with the heroic struggle of the international proletariat, the pathos of the victory of socialism, reflecting the great wisdom and heroism of the Communist Party.
-The Union of Soviet Writers aims to create works of art worthy of the great era of socialism.
+From the Charter of the Writers' Union as amended in 1934 (the charter was edited and changed several times): “The Union of Soviet Writers sets the general goal of creating works of high artistic significance, saturated with the heroic struggle of the international proletariat, the pathos of the victory of socialism, reflecting the great wisdom and heroism of the Communist Party.
+The Union of Soviet Writers aims to create works of art worthy of the great era of socialism."

-According to the charter as amended in 1971, the Union of Writers of the USSR is "a voluntary public creative organization that unites professional writers of the Soviet Union, participating with their creativity in the struggle for building communism, for social progress, for peace and friendship between peoples."
+According to the charter as amended in 1971, the Union of Writers of the USSR is “a voluntary public creative organization uniting professional writers of the Soviet Union, participating with their creativity in the struggle for the building of communism, for social progress, for peace and friendship between peoples.”

-The charter gave a definition of socialist realism as the main method of Soviet literature and literary criticism, following which was a prerequisite for the membership of the SP.
+The charter defined socialist realism as the main method of Soviet literature and literary criticism, adherence to which was a mandatory condition for membership of the SP.

-Also in the structure of the joint venture there were various divisions that performed the functions of management and control.
-Thus, all foreign trips of members of the Union were subject to approval by the foreign commission of the USSR Writers' Union.
+Also in the structure of the joint venture there were various divisions that carried out management and control functions.
+Thus, all foreign trips of members of the Union were subject to approval by the foreign commission of the USSR SP.

-Under the rule of the USSR Writers' Union, the Literary Fund operated, and regional writers' organizations also had their own literary funds.
-The task of the literary funds was to provide material support to the members of the joint venture (according to the "rank" of the writer) in the form of housing, construction and maintenance of "writers'" summer cottages, medical and sanatorium services, the provision of vouchers to the "houses of creativity of writers", the provision of household services, supplies of scarce commodities and foodstuffs.
+Under the rule of the USSR Writers' Union, the Literary Fund operated; regional writers' organizations also had their own literary funds.
+The task of the literary funds was to provide members of the joint venture with material support (according to the “rank” of the writer) in the form of housing, construction and maintenance of “writer’s” holiday villages, medical and sanatorium-resort services, provision of vouchers to “houses of creativity for writers”, provision of personal services, supply of scarce goods and food products.

 Membership

-Admission to the Writers' Union was made on the basis of an application, to which the recommendations of three members of the Writers' Union were to be attached.
+Admission to membership in the Writers' Union was made on the basis of an application, to which the recommendations of three members of the joint venture were to be attached.
 A writer wishing to join the Union had to have two published books and submit reviews of them.
-The application was considered at a meeting of the local branch of the USSR Writers' Union and had to receive at least two-thirds of the votes when voting, then it was considered by the secretariat or the board of the USSR Writers' Union and at least half of their votes were required for admission to membership.
+The application was considered at a meeting of the local branch of the USSR SP and had to receive at least two-thirds of the votes when voting, then it was considered by the secretariat or the board of the USSR SP and at least half of their votes were required for admission to membership.

-The number of members of the Union of Writers of the USSR by years (according to the organizing committees of the congresses of the Union of Writers):
+The size of the USSR Writers' Union by year (according to the organizing committees of the Union of Writers' congresses):

 • 1934-1500 members